What does a Confectioner do?

 Regardless of how fancy the treats appear, becoming a confectioner does not necessitate a fancy degree.
 While going to a full-time cooking school can help you get started in the industry, there are many other options for gaining experience and honing your candy-making skills.
 Many instructional books teach how to make candy and include recipes and reference materials.
 Getting an entry-level job at a candy store that makes its own products can also provide industry insider information.
 More casual candy making classes, lasting a weekend or a few days, may be available at community centers and colleges.

-The possibilities for a budding confectioner are only limited one’s imagination.
+The possibilities for a budding confectioner are only limited by one’s imagination.
 Some people prefer to open small boutique stores to sell their wares, relying on word-of-mouth and local advertising to spread the word.
 Owners may be able to create franchises or brands based on their own specialties if they are successful.
 Other confectioners may start mail-order businesses, supplying customized, made-to-order candy to corporate events, weddings, and other celebrations.

 Confectioners can also work as researchers for established candy companies in the corporate world.
-Although climbing the corporate ladder may take some time, many people may find it rewarding to see their products being enjoyed consumers all over the world.
+Although climbing the corporate ladder may take some time, many people may find it rewarding to see their products being enjoyed by consumers all over the world.
 Working for one of the larger confectionery companies could be a dream come true for those addicted to dime-store candy bars and treats.